hl7au/au-fhir-base/pages/_includes/profiles.md

 * [AU Base Observation Age](StructureDefinition-au-observation-age.html) - record of age at a point in time
 * [AU Body Site](StructureDefinition-au-bodysite.html) - body site with local coding
 * [AU Base Body Height](StructureDefinition-au-bodyheight.html) - record of body height at a point in time
+* [AU Base Body Weight](StructureDefinition-au-bodyweight.html) - record of body weight at a point in time

 ## Clinical Profiles
 * [AU Base Condition](StructureDefinition-au-condition.html) - condition with local coding for clinical condition, body site and clinical finding.